christophergarthwood/appdevstig_docs/Template_014_SoftwareDevelopmentLifecycleStandard.md

 #### Local Variables

 + Do not name local variables with the same name as an instance (global scope) variable.
 + One per line.
 + Use the local variable for only one thing.

 #### Methods

 + Separate with blank lines.
 + Refactor where appropriate.
 If you have a method that takes more than 60 seconds to understand, break it into helper methods.
 + Reuse.
 If you have a routine that is called by someone/something else consider incorporation into a larger schema for access such as our APIs.

 #### Imports/Library references

 + Use separate lines.
 + Preference is to group as follows: 1) standard library 2) related third party 3) local project
 + Bulk import for #1, #2, and #3 bring in specific objects needed.
 + Regardless, be consistent.
 + Remove unused import statements; leverage the IDE to find these if possible.

 #### Error Handling

 + All code will be written to degrade gracefully...if possible and where appropriate.
   +  Exhaustive testing to ensure *fail fast* is used throughout the code base.
-+	All routines that the developer considers "risky" meaning has potential for failure or the developer recognized potential flaw in algorithm and is unsure of a solution will wrap the code in the equivalent of a try/catch/finally.
++ All routines that the developer considers "risky" meaning have potential for failure or the developer recognized potential flaw in algorithm and is unsure of a solution will wrap the code in the equivalent of a try/catch/finally.
 + All results of failure will gracefully degrade and report the error along with meaningful commentary.

 #### Abstraction